codeandcoffeelb/codeandcoffeelb.github.io/code-of-conduct.md

 * Roger Howard - +1 (562) 508-3058, rogerhoward@gmail.com

 Code && Coffee LB reserves the right to revise, make exceptions to, or otherwise amend these policies in whole or in part.
-If you have any questions regarding these policies, please contact MLH by e-mail at hi@mlh.io.
+If you have any questions regarding these policies, please contact C&&C by e-mail at hi@mlh.io.

 This guide was last updated on:
 Xember xx, 2016